-On Child Rights Day children should be told about different child lines helpline numbers they can take help of in case of nay danger and need.
+On Child Rights Day, in RISE, various activities were performed to help the community people, parents & children understand the importance of Child Rights.
+Children at RISE performed Nkkad Nataks, speech, drew posters & slogans.
+On this day, children were told about different child lines helpline numbers they can take help of in case of nay danger and need.
 They should be told about CHILDLINE 1098 is India's first 24 - hour, free, emergency phone outreach service for children in need of care and protection.
 Any concerned adult, or a child in need of help can dial 1098, the toll free number to access our services.
-This year, the COVID-19 crisis has resulted in a child rights crisis.
-The costs of the pandemic for children are immediate and, if unaddressed, may last a lifetime.
 It's time for generations to come together to reimagine the type of world we want to create.
 On 20th November, kids will reimagine a better world as we not only respond to the emergency needs of children but also link them to services for their long-term care and rehabilitation.